project-alice-assistant/docs/docs/de/about-alice/README.md

  ## What can Alice do?
  Many things!
-But she cannot cook yet.
+But she cannot cook yet...
 Have a look at our ever growing community made skill collection: [https://store.projectalice.io](https://store.projectalice.io)